By Saundra Amrhein

 However, there’s no need to limit oneself, Jones said.
-His organization is partnering with Cordell Jeter of EcoRover Chairs to provide state-wide rental hubs of the company’s All-Terrain Tracked Wheelchairs that can be used in hunting.
-One hub will be in Tallahassee, not far from the Big Bend and Nature Coast area.
-(For more information, call the SportsAbility Alliance at 850.201.2944 or 850.510.7323.
+His organization is partnering with Cordell Jeter of EcoRover Chairs to provide access to the company’s All-Terrain Tracked Wheelchairs that can be used in hunting.
+(For information and reservations, call Jones at the SportsAbility Alliance at 850.201.2944.)

 The EcoRover Chairs could help expand the outdoor offerings in and around Cedar Key beyond the bountiful opportunities for saltwater fishing and swimming in the springs – to duck, deer and turkey hunting, Jones said.

 “The Nature Coast is a gem,” Jones said.
 “That’s a sportsman’s paradise in that area there.”

 And there is no reason people with disabilities can’t pursue their interest in the outdoors like everyone else, gleaning the physical and emotional benefits of the great outdoors, Jones added.